carnivuth/carnivuth/content/snippets/github_actions.md

 ---
-title: Create continous integration pipelines with `github` actions
+title: Github actions
 date: 2024-09-16
 aliases: []
-tags: []
+tags: ["github", "automation", "ci/cd"]
-draft: true
+draft: false
 ---

 `Github` offers a CI service called `github actions`, the service runs workflows defined for the repo in a dedicated server called workers, workflows are defined in yaml format under the folder `.github/workflows/`.

 each workflow must specify: